 Please stop it ASUS, I’m worried for you.

 Equally meh are the parental controls.
-While it's good that they're here as not every router has them, they are fairly basic allowing you to set when certain devices can use the internet, and that's about it.
+While it's good that they're here as not every router has them, they are fairly basic, allowing you to set when certain devices in your home network can use the internet, and that's about it.
 There's no ability to restrict what sites devices can access, for example.
-Having said that, AiProtection does help to prevent any device on the network from accessing malicious sites, regardless if they're subject to parental controls or not.
+Having said that, AiProtection does help to prevent multiple devices on the network from accessing malicious sites, regardless if they're subject to parental controls or not.

 It's also worth noting that 802.11ac speeds are only available on the 5 GHz band, if for whatever reason you need to use the 2.4 GHz band you'll be limited to 802.11n speeds.
-This isn't entirely unusual as it's not the only router with this quirk, and it may not even be an issue that you will notice because of its great 5 GHz coverage.
+This isn't entirely unusual as it's not the only router with a dual band that has this quirk, and it may not even be an issue that you will notice because of its great 5 GHz coverage.

 If you’re planning on using the RT-AC68U with the NBN, I may have some bad news for you depending on which NBN technology type you’re connected to.
 If you’re connected via Fibre to the Node (FTTN) or Fibre to the Basement (FTTB) you won’t be able to plug it straight into the wall as it doesn’t have a VDSL modem built-in.
 If you still want to use it you’ll need either a standalone VDSL modem to connect it to, or you’ll need to look at the RT-AC68U's identical twin, the DSL-AC68U which is almost exactly the same except that it has a VDSL modem built-in.
 Be aware though that you won’t be able to use an ordinary home phone with it as it doesn’t have an RJ11 connector for it.